This lecture defines the concept of probability and introduces its main properties.

 On the other hand, simple definitions are often misleading or, at best, tautological.

 For example, we could say that probability is a number that quantifies the likelihood of a given event when it is not yet known whether the event will happen or not.
 This definition is circular because it uses the concept of likelihood, which is a synonym for probability.
-Nonetheless, we can use this definition as a starting point.
+Nonetheless, we can use it as a starting point.
 It highlights two important facts:

 probability refers to an event;